Peter MacDonald (Navajo leader): Allegations and charges

 In 1976, US senator Barry Goldwater initiated an audit of tribal finances that led to charges against MacDonald of filing false travel vouchers.
 MacDonald was acquitted of what some saw as spurious charges, but was forever embittered against the U.S. justice system.
-Government prosecutor Ken Fields, in retrospect, commented to the New York Times, "I was extremely uncomfortable about that.
+Government prosecutor Ken Fields, in retrospect, commented to The New York Times, "I was extremely uncomfortable about that.
 I've always wondered if we [the prosecutors] were dupes."

 On February 17, 1988, a divided Navajo Tribal Council placed Chairman MacDonald on administrative leave.
 MacDonald refused to step down from his position, leading to a five-month stand-off.
 By March of that year, the council appointed an interim chairman.
-Remaining MacDonald supporters known as "Peter's Patrol" responded by occupying the leader's offices.
+MacDonald's remaining supporters, known as "Peter's Patrol", responded by occupying the leader's offices.

-In 1990, a Navajo tribal judge ordered Peter MacDonald Sr., after being suspended by the Navajo Council, to face three criminal trials instead of a single trial on 111 criminal counts., raising questions of double jeopardy.
+In 1990, a Navajo tribal judge ordered Peter MacDonald Sr., after being suspended by the Navajo Council, to face three criminal trials instead of a single trial on 111 criminal counts, raising questions of double jeopardy.

 In the third case, MacDonald was charged with violating tribal election law by accepting illegal campaign contributions from non-Navajos.
 In this case, MacDonald stood trial with Johnny R. Thompson, the suspended Navajo vice-chairman.

 Bud Brown, given immunity, testified against MacDonald, alleging that the chairman pressured him into the Big Boquillas deal.
 He was allowed to keep an estimated US$3 million profit from the land sale and face no jail time.